Aboveground Pool Questions

 Decorative rocks are okay to place around your pool if you do not use any substance with high alkaline or acid content as it will corrode the metal parts of your pool.
 Products such as wood chips are also potentially harmful to your pool because they retain moisture.
 If the metal parts are constantly wet, then they will corrode faster.
 To prevent this from happening use a materiel that allows the moisture to drain through at a normal pace.

 The pool should not be placed over top of septic lines, phone, power, or water lines, Etc. Pool should not be placed immediately underneath or beside overhead power lines.

 See manufactures warnings for more specific information or contact the manufacture directly.

 We recommend using 4 people to put up an aboveground pool.

 It depends on the installers background.
-If you have experience in carpentry it may only take then 1 day to level out the ground (always level down) and 1 day to put up the pool.
-For people with less experience it may take up to a week.
+If you have experience in carpentry, it may only take then 1 day to level out the ground (always level down) and 1 day to put up the pool.
+For people with less experience, it may take up to 3-4 days.

 It is not safe to leave an aboveground pool empty.
 The wall frame structure of an above ground pool relies on the outward pressure of the water to keep the walls stable.
 Not having water in an assembled pool does not provide stability to the pool walls which can be severely damaged should there be an environmental event.

-A soft-sided pool is an easy set pool usually with soft side walls they may have a frame but they are not technically a real aboveground pool.
+A soft-sided pool is an easy set pool usually with soft side walls they may have a frame, but they are not a real aboveground pool.
 Aboveground pools have steel walls, they are made to stay up all year round and have standard pool plumbing.
-Soft sided pools are made to be taken down after the season ends and do not have standard plumbing and are measured in millimeters verses inches.
+Soft sided pools are made to be taken down after the season ends and do not have standard plumbing, their pluming is measured in millimeters verses inches.

 It depends on your experience if you are worried about installing an aboveground pool yourself, we offer packages with our aboveground pools for installation.